-Great Boston Area Food Distribution System
+Healthy Diet (Diet plan, online reservation, payment and more)

 Overview

 The Online-to-Offline (O2O) commerce mode is popular these years since 2013.
 Typically, it includes online payment to get e-tickets, offline verification and consumption.
 It can attract customers online and direct them to offline physical stores, such as restaurant.